 The road ahead

-While it took a good deal of time and effort to pick up the pieces, Amores now counts herself among the 5,090 Filipino business owners that have set up shop in the UK—the topmost non-British nationality contributing to the economy, according to December 2021 research by ETX Capital.
+While it took a good deal of time and effort to pick up the pieces, Amores now counts herself among the 5,090 Filipino business owners that have set up shop in the UK—the topmost non-British nationality contributing to the economy, according to a collection of data obtained by ETX Capital.

 Being among this network of Filipino business owners has proven to be valuable for the young entrepreneur.
 “One of the best pieces of advice we’ve been given is to keep putting the money back into the business consistently for three years.
 We just get our salaries, and the rest is invested back into growing the store—that’s what we’re doing now,” says Amores, adding that her current focus is to enhance her relationship with her clients.
 “Every business decision—whether marketing or branding, etc.—must always answer, will this click with our customers?
 I also make sure to answer any inquiries on Facebook as soon as possible,” she relates, as some of her clients come all the way from Sussex and other places outside of London.
 “Some come here once a month, and they buy a lot—pakyaw—so I want to make sure na sulit ang biyahe nila.”